zkemail/zk-email-verify/README.md

 ## To-Do

-- Make the frontend circuit calls work (needs argument reduction in Solidity)
+- Make the frontend Solidity calls work
 - Make a general method to get formatted signatures and bodies from all email clients
 - Make versions for different size RSA keys
 - Add ENS DNSSEC code (possibly SNARKed), so anyone can add a website's RSA key via DNS record